montraydavis/Agentic_PlaywrightTestGeneration_AudioCourse/README.md

 - **💻 Production Code**: Full working implementation demonstrating enterprise patterns
 - **🔧 Hands-On Examples**: Real-world scenarios and complex page generation demonstrations

 The **audio course** provides an in-depth walkthrough of each module, making it perfect for developers who prefer to learn while commuting, exercising, or working on other tasks.
 Each module builds upon the previous, ensuring a comprehensive understanding of clean architecture principles in Python.

+You can access this course in [Assets](./Assets/AgenticPlaywrightTestGeneration.mp3)

 ### 🎯 Project Goals